August 09, 2022

 The middle and outer layers of the skin are made up of squamous cells, which are where squamous cell carcinoma of the skin usually originates.

-Skin cancer that grows in the cells (melanocytes) that make melanin, the pigment responsible for the skin's color, is known as melanoma skin cancer.
+Cancer that grows in the cells (melanocytes) that make melanin, the pigment responsible for the skin's color, is known as melanoma.

 The best way to prevent skin cancer is to always protect yourself against the sun’s rays and harmful UV radiation.
 Follow these steps when applying sunscreen: